loader image

 As mentioned before, the Proficiency Bonus is always linked to your total character level and shown in a specific Table, called the Character Advancement Table.

 The total character level is different from the level in a particular class.
-This aspect is very important in case you are creating a multiclass character, which combines different classes with different levels.
+This aspect is very important in creating a multiclass character, combining different classes and levels.
 For example, if your character is multiclass between a Fighter Level 3 and a Barbarian Level 2, your total character level is 5 (3 +2 = 5) and your proficiency bonus is +3.

 This particular type of bonus starts at a value of +2 and increases every 4 levels to a maximum value of +6 for the player (+9 for monsters, which have their own proficiency bonus determined by their Challenge Rating).